Ice bridges and snow fills: Construction, maintenance and decommissioning

 3.5 Protection of fish and fish habitat from sediment

-- Maintain the erosion and sediment control measures and structures regularly during all phases of the works, undertakings and activities.
+- Repair the sediment controls during all phases of the project.

 - Use biodegradable erosion and sediment control materials whenever possible.